dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 dbt build --select state:modified+
 ```

-Because dbt Cloud manages deferral and state environment variables, there is no need to specify `--defer` or `--state` flags. **Note:** Both jobs need to be running dbt v0.18.0 or later.
+Because dbt Cloud manages deferral and state environment variables, there is no need to specify `--defer` or `--state` flags.

 To learn more about state comparison and deferral in dbt, read the docs on [state](/reference/node-selection/syntax#about-node-selection).